.aedc-icons {

 Get started by reading about:

-This package of materials has been developed by a collaboration led by the Western Australia Department of Education, with the Association of Independent Schools of Western Australia, Catholic Education Western Australia, the South Australian Department for Education, the New South Wales Department of Education and the Telethon Kids Institute.
+This package of materials has been developed by a collaboration led by the Western Australia Department of Education, with the Association of Independent Schools of Western Australia, Catholic Education Western Australia, South Australian Department for Education, New South Wales Department of Education and the Telethon Kids Institute.

 Below, you'll find: